helix-foundation/currency/supervisor/README.md

 #### fetchBalances
 Arguments:
     - block (number) - the block number of the desired snapshot
-    - subgraphURI (string) - the uri of the subgraphs endpoint we want to query for the snapshot
+    - subgraphURI (string) - the uri of the subgraphs endpoint to query for the snapshot

 This method fetches the voting power snapshot at a specific blockNumber `block` from the subgraph endpoint at `subgraphURI`